warmlogic/mat-mvm/README.md

 Be sure to read the StartingOut section above before jumping in too deep.

 NB: Functions are usually suffixed with ER for ERP data (Event Related) and TFR for time–frequency data (TF Representation).
-This is adopted from the typical !FieldTrip function naming convention.
+This is adopted from the typical FieldTrip function naming convention.

 ## Plotting